 ECLASS

-ECLASS Represents a large portion of the goods and services traded around the world.
-Different standards from industries such as Electrical engineering, food, automotive or office supplies. are combined by ECLASS into a uniform, cross-industry standard further developed.
+ECLASS depicts a large portion of goods and services traded worldwide.
+Different standards from industries such as electrical engineering, food, automotive, or office supplies are further developed by ECLASS into a unified, cross-industry standard.

 - Definition: A global standard for the classification of products and services.